1979 Holiday Bowl: Game summary

 The game, which featured an 11-0 BYU team going against a 7-4 Indiana team coached by future ESPN college football analyst Lee Corso, went back and forth from start to finish.
-The Cougars held a 37–31 lead late in the fourth quarter when Tim Wilbur took a 62-yard punt back for the go-ahead score.
+The Cougars held a 37–31 lead late in the fourth quarter when Tim Wilbur took a punt back for 62 yards and a touchdown for the go-ahead score.
 Brent Johnson's 27 yard field goal attempt with seven seconds to go was blocked and Indiana held on to get their first ever bowl win in school history.
 Wilbur was named co-MVP, along with Marc Wilson of BYU, who threw 28-of-43 for 380 yards with 2 touchdowns and 3 interceptions while rushing for 40 yards on 9 carries for a touchdown.

 Statistics

 Aftermath

 Indiana did not make a bowl game again until 1986, while BYU continued to make bowl games, including five more Holiday Bowls in a five-year span, with the 1980 team breaking the record for most wins a season with 12.